juniordoctors/api/README.md

        - "L" (sort reviews by lowest rated first)

   **offset** (*Optional - defaults to 0*): Integer.
 Value for offsetting reviews returned (for pagination)

+  **noOfReviews** (*Optional - defaults to 20*): Integer.
+Value for number of reviews you want to retrieve - maximum value of 20 - high values will default to 20